-Costco Wholesale is fundamentally different from traditional mass retailers—and that difference extends directly to vendor compliance.
-Where Walmart expects standardized EDI and OTIF metrics, Costco operates a buyer-driven relationship model backed by unique operational requirements.
-Club-pack packaging, cross-dock delivery logistics, and buyer-managed vendor status create a compliance environment that requires specific expertise.
+Costco is not like other retailers.
+Where Walmart uses standardized EDI and published OTIF thresholds, Costco operates a buyer-driven model with its own operational requirements.
+Club-pack packaging, cross-dock depot delivery, and buyer-managed vendor status all require specific expertise.

-We work with brands shipping to Costco across diverse product categories.
-This guide covers what we have learned about meeting Costco's operational requirements consistently—the specific requirements that determine whether you maintain your Costco vendor status or face penalties and volume reductions.
+This guide covers what we have learned working with Costco vendors across product categories — the specific requirements that determine whether you keep your vendor status or face penalties.

 Why Costco Is Different: The Club Store Model